xdmanflow/HumanForYou/README.md

 | **ROC-AUC** | Model's ability to discriminate between classes |
 | **Feature Importance** | Which features drive the model's decisions |

-> Given the business context, **Recall** is prioritized — missing an at-risk employee is more costly than a false positive.

 ---

 ## Deliverables